ImageMagick/Usage-Markdown/quantize/index.md

 ![==&gt;](../img_www/right.gif)
 [![\[IM Output\]](alpha_colors_15qt.png)](alpha_colors_15qt.png)

-Notice how the color quantization completely ignored the transparency of the colors, and did not touch the images alpha channel at all.
+Notice how the color quantization completely ignored the transparency of the colors, and did not touch the image's alpha channel at all.
 This means you can process the alpha channel in a more appropriate way for your image, completely separately to the other colors.
-In fact you can do so either before or after using "`-colors`" without problems.
+In fact, you can do so either before or after using "`-colors`" without problems.
 It will make no difference in the result.

-This quantization color space is thus recommended when reducing the number of colors for an image you plan to save to a format with Boolean or no transparency, such as GIF or XPM image formats.
+This quantization colorspace is thus recommended when reducing the number of colors for an image you plan to save to a format with Boolean or no transparency, such as GIF or XPM image formats.

-If you count up the number of colors generated you will also see that it generated exactly the number of colors requested.
+If you count up the number of colors generated, you will also see that it generated exactly the number of colors requested.
-As such if you you also need a fully transparent color (likely) then you need to reduce the argument of "`-colors`" by at least one, to leave space for it in the images final color table.
+As such, if you also need a fully transparent color (likely) then you need to reduce the argument of "`-colors`" by at least one, to leave space for it in the image's final color table.

 Thus to handle the GIF file format 256 color color table limit, you will need to reduce colors to 255, and not 256, leaving the extra space for the fully-transparent color index, as defined by the "`-transparent-color`" setting.
-Adjust this for a smaller color table sizes.
+Adjust this accordingly for smaller color table sizes.

 This quantization behaviour is automatic when IM saves to the GIF file format, but is important when you need to DIY the quantization yourself while generating global or shared color tables.